Alin2299/Alin2299/README.md

 ##

 ## About Me
-I am a 4th year Computer Science student at the University of Waikato, New Zealand, with a passion for continuous learning and improvement, including staying informed about new technologies and developments, and I’m eager to apply my skills to real-world problem-solving and contribute to meaningful work.
+I’m a 5th year student at the University of Waikato, New Zealand, with a passion for continuous learning, real-world problem-solving, and meaningful contribution.
+I hold a BSc with a Major in Computer Science, a Minor in Data Analytics, as well as a BSc with Honours in Computer Science, and I’m currently broadening my perspective and skills through studying social science papers, such as in economics, politics and policy, and history.

-My interests span various fields, including Data and Policy Analysis, Artificial Intelligence, and Cybersecurity, and I am especially interested in exploring interdisciplinary approaches; for example, how technology intersects with areas such as Politics, Law, International Relations, and Bioinformatics.

-I am also passionate about leadership and community/civic engagement, having participated in numerous volunteering opportunities and clubs at the university.
+My primary interests lie in data analysis, modelling, and interdisciplinary research and thinking, with a focus on integrating mixed methods and diverse perspectives and skills into understanding complex issues.
+I'm particularly interested in applying these skills across sectors such as consulting, government, financial institutions, and think-tanks.

+Beyond my studies, I’m involved in leadership, volunteering, and student organisations, which reflects my commitment to community and civic engagement.
+Outside of my studies, I also enjoy travel, the outdoors, reading, gaming, and exploring new experiences and ideas.

 ## 🥇 Qualifications
+Diploma in Social Sciences (Philosophy, Politics, and Economics, with Law and History) (Present)

-Bachelor of Science with Honours in Computer Science (2022-Present)
+Bachelor of Science with Honours in Computer Science (2025-2025)

+Bachelor of Science, Major in Computer Science, Minor in Data Analytics (2022-2024)

 ## 💻 My Skills
 ### Technical Skills